rhcarvalho/django-ex/README.md

 ## Logs

 By default your Django application is served with gunicorn and configured to output its access log to stderr.
-You can look at the output (stdout and stderr) of a given pod with this command:
+You can look at the combined stdout and stderr of a given pod with this command:

     osc get pods         # list all pods in your project osc logs <pod-name>